 The Alberta Carbon Tax is a federal program implemented to reward residents, businesses, and communities for taking steps to lower emissions.
 The tax will be included in the price of any fuel that emits greenhouse gases, including transportation and heating fuels like diesel, gasoline, natural gas, and propane, and will provide Alberta and other provinces with a means of transitioning into a more diversified economy.

-The money raised by the tax, an expected $610 million over the next four fiscal years, will be reinvested into the Alberta economy in the form of diversification and job creation, as well as in the form of carbon rebates, also known as Canada Carbon Rebates, and support for affected sectors so they can adjust to the tax, such as schools, hospitals, small and medium-sized businesses, colleges and universities, municipalities, Indigenous communities and not for profit organizations.
+The money raised by the tax is reinvested into the Alberta economy in the form of diversification and job creation, as well as in the form of carbon rebates, also known as Canada Carbon Rebates, and support for affected sectors so they can adjust to the tax, such as schools, hospitals, small and medium-sized businesses, colleges and universities, municipalities, Indigenous communities and not for profit organizations.
+In the first four fiscal years of the carbon tax in Alberta, it was raised about $610 million.

-UPDATE: In order to accelerate the energy transition in Canada, the Federal government announced in 2021 an increase to the carbon tax annually at a rate of $15 per tonne from 2023-2030.
-This increase will also result in increased Canada Carbon Rebates (CCR).
+In order to accelerate the energy transition in Canada, the Federal government announced in 2021 an increase to the carbon tax annually at a rate of $15 per tonne from 2023-2030.
+This increase also resulted in increased Canada Carbon Rebates (CCR).

 Here’s a detailed look at how the carbon tax in Alberta will affect natural gas rates over the next years until 2030.
 The tax will flow to natural gas consumers as part of the delivery charges on the monthly bill (GST will also apply).